Wayfair workers to walk off job to protest furniture sales to migrant detention centers

 Organizing under the newly formed group, Wayfair Walkout, workers are demanding the e-commerce furniture giant cease all current and future business with contractors operating detention centers and establish an ethics code that “empowers employees to act in accordance with Wayfair’s core values.”

-The group sent a letter to the company’s leadership last week, signed by 574 people, calling for the end of operations that furnish detention centers.
+The group sent a letter to the company’s leadership last week, signed by 547 employees, calling for the end of operations that furnish detention centers.

 “At Wayfair, we believe that ‘everyone should live in a home that they love,’” the employees wrote, citing a company slogan.
 “Let’s stay true to that message by taking a stand against the reprehensible practice of separating families, which denies them any home at all.”